 Stunning waterfalls, ancient ruins, and tasty foods are just a few reasons to visit Chachapoyas and its surrounding areas.
 The mid-sized city is located in the Amazonas region of Peru and is becoming increasingly popular for the one-of-a-kind attractions that lie there.
 Our only regret when visiting Chachapoyas is not having more time to see everything there is to see.
 Here are some general recommendations and a simple guide for your time here.

 Getting To and Away from Chachapoyas

 From Lima, you can fly to Jaén and then head to Chachapoyas by bus or car, or you can take a bus straight to Chachapoyas.
 We were coming from the north and took a bus from Chiclayo to Chachapoyas overnight.
 Many of the busses are overnight, putting you into Chachapoyas early in the morning.
 We thought this was great because we didn’t have to waste full day on the bus.
 We also saved money on a night in a hostel.
 Companies such as Cruz Del Sur, Civa, Movil, and Oltursa are reputable companies.

 Getting away to your next destination is pretty much the same: by bus.
 There are many bus stations around the city where you can ask for routes and prices and book tickets.
 You can also do it online beforehand with many companies.

 When to Go

 Chachapoyas is in the Amazonas region, but the weather isn’t quite like what you would find deep in the jungle around Iquitos or similar areas.
-The temperature is generally pretty warm, with an average temperature of 20°C (68°F).
-The temperature can also drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.
+The temperature is generally pretty mild, with an average temperature of 20°C (68°F).
+The temperature can drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.